Council Election 2020

 Candidate Information Sessions

-The Victorian Local Governance Association will host two candidate information session for community members interested in running for the 2020 Council elections.
+The Victorian Local Governance Association (VLGA) will host two candidate information session for community members interested in running for the 2020 Council elections.

 - Wednesday 12 August, 5.30 to 8.30pm

 To find out more and to register for this or other Council's sessions please visit https://www.vlga.org.au/events-training/2020-candidate-training-dates

 Indigenous and independent journalist and broadcaster Charles Pakana and the VLGA are collaborating with Aboriginal communities in the lead up to the 2020 elections.

 Three online forums will be hosted throughout August and are open to Indigenous people to attend.

 Charles Pakana will be joined by Shahni Wellington, Political Correspondent with NITV.

 Shahni Wellington is a proud Jerrinja woman from the south coast of New South Wales.
 A multi-award nominated journalist specialising in politics, indigenous affairs and sport, she is currently NITV’s Political Correspondent working out of Parliament House, Canberra.
 She has also been published in Anita Heiss’ Growing up Aboriginal in Australia anthology.

 Shahni will be presenting and answering questions on subjects relating to: